Perpertual Coupled Simulated Annealing for Continuous Optimization: Perpetual Orbit Coupled Simulated Annealing

 In \textit{Generation}, the PO-CSA behaves like the CSA, by generating probing solutions and assessing their energies.
 This generation needs a statistical distribution, which in turn needs a dispersion variable.
 In the CSA and PO-CSA, the generation temperature is used as the dispersion variable.

-In \textit{Acceptance}, a probing solution is accepted if it is better than the current solution by a percentage gain of $\delta$, at least, or, with probability $A_\Theta(\gamma, x_i \to y_i)$.
+In \textit{Acceptance}, a better solution is always accepted and a worse probing solution is accepted if it is better than the current solution by a percentage gain of $\delta$, at least, or, with probability $A_\Theta(\gamma, x_i \to y_i)$.
 If any accepted solution is the new best solution, each optimizer has to update its upper and lower bounds $U_k^{i}$ and $L_k^{i}$, respectively, according to (\ref{eq:U_L_initial_bounds}).

 Then, the algorithm need to \textit{Update} the acceptance temperature and the generation temperatures.
 The first one is updated by following the rule described in~(\ref{eq:cond_var}).
 The coupling term is reevaluated.
 The generation temperatures of each solution, $T^{\rm gen_i}_k$, follow the perpetual orbit, where they move around the best solution's generation temperature.
 The upper or lower bound is updated if a solution's generation temperature reaches it.
 Any optimizer that finds the best solutions keeps its generation temperature unchanged and becomes the new reference for all other generation temperatures.
 Each optimizer, then, has to update its upper and lower bounds $U_k^{i}$ and $L_k^{i}$, respectively.